Groundwater is a critical resource for agricultural, industrial, municipal, and environmental uses. According to a recent report on groundwater usage:

 Cultivating a Bright Future

 Now based in Denver, Colorado, the team is well-positioned to explore new avenues for their business.
 “We are excited by what’s on the horizon,” said Young.
 “We’re scaling smart water market solutions into other states, and developing new tools for growers to help them better understand and manage their water.”

 Young is also an emerging thought leader in the water management and trading sector.
 She recently collaborated on a report with the Environmental Defense Fund called Groundwater Trading as a Tool for Implementing California’s Sustainable Groundwater Management Act, and was a finalist in the Imagine H2O and Milken Institute’s Water Policy + Innovation Summit.

 Young is optimistic about the potential for water markets to help achieve near- and long-term conservation goals.
 “We need to be looking at smart, cost-effective ways to better manage our water resources,” said Young.
 “Water markets are powerful tools that reward conservation, reduce drought risk, and help communities shift water to where and when it’s needed most.
 With changing economic and climate conditions, we need this flexibility now more than ever.”

 World Water Day takes place every year on March 22.
-This year’s theme is Nature for Water, which explores how we can use nature to overcome the water challenges of the 21st century.
+The 2018 theme was Nature for Water, which explored how we can use nature to overcome the water challenges of the 21st century.